nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Blockchain
-An immutable data structure that where each subsequent block of data is cryptographically linked to the previous blocks.
-This creates a chain like structure where none of the historical data can be altered without causing a validation error.
+A data structure maintaining a growing list of records, organized as a chain of blocks.
+Each block, apart from the first one, is cryptographically linked to the previous block, thus creating a chain-like structure.

+The cryptographic link ensures any party with the last block can verify that none of the historical data is modified after the creation of this block.

 #### See Also
 - [Block](#block)

+---

+### BLS signature
+A cryptographic signature scheme for signing and verification.
+BLS is short for Boneh–Lynn–Shacham.

 ---